achieven/questionAnswers/README.md

 Prerequisites:
-npm
+npm, node
+clone repository and cd into it

 To run app:
-Prerequisites:
-nodemon globaly (npm i nodemon -g)

-Type the following to comand line:
+Type the following to comand line: npm i --production
-clone repository and cd into it
-npm i --production
-npm run node
+npm start

 To run tests:
 npm i